benmcmurry/benmcmurry.github.io/tabs/cv.md

 ### MENTORING

 ##### MA Theses/Projects (committee member)
+Claudia Mencarelli (2021).
+Application of a Self-Regulation Framework in an ESL Classroom: Effects on IEP International Students

+Coca, Karla (2020).
+Praise in Written Feedback: How L2 Writers Perceive and Value Praise

+Sydney Sohler (2020).
+Developing Listening Comprehension in ESL Students at the Intermediate Level by Reading Transcripts While Listening: A Cognitive Load Perspective

+Ariana Avila (2020).
+Development of a Communicative-Focused English as a Second Language Curriculum for the Provo Missionary Training Center According to the ACTFL Proficiency Scale

+Adam Pinkston (2020).
+An Exploration of Mental Contrasting and Social Networks of English Language Learners

+Asena Cakmakci, (2020).
+Mental Contrasting with Implementation Intentions to Lower Test Anxiety

 Aislin Davis, (2019).
 A Comparison of Mobile and Computer Receptive Language ESL Tests

+Johanna Domingo, (2019).
+Perceptions of Malaysian English Teachers Regarding the Importation of Expatriate Native and Nonnative English-speaking Teachers

+Paula Cabrera, (2019).
+A TESOL MA Introductory Course: A Course for New TESOL MA Students at Brigham Young University

 Katherine Nobmann, (2018).
 Toward Meeting the Needs of Novice ESOL Teachers